SWJTU-3DVision/BoundaryFace/README.md

 |   CurricularFace    |   98.97   |  91.63   |  92.11   |   92.03   |  87.35   |  96.32   |   84.35   |   90.7    |   87.87   |   83.37   |
 |     BoundaryF1      |   99.22   |  93.88   | **94.2** |   93.48   | **88.6** | **97.9** |   85.95   |   93.02   |   89.5    | **87.05** |
 | BoundaryFace（λ=π） | **99.25** | **93.9** |  93.99   | **93.48** |  88.15   |  97.78   | **86.37** | **93.47** | **89.63** |   87.02   |

+The following conclusions can be drawn from the above data：

+- The SOTA (CurricularFace) performance shows a very significant drop as the closed-set noise rate increases; when the dataset contains 10% closed-set noise, the drop in Baseline (ArcFace) performance is not yet significant, and SOTA (MV-Arc-Softmax) performance looks comparable to the performance without noise.
+When the dataset contains 20% closed-set noise, there is a significant degradation in the performance of all these methods compared to no noise.
+- Unlike CurricularFace, MV-Arc-Softmax always outperforms ArcFace in general, even on noisy datasets.
+- The performance of our method (BoundaryF1 and BoundaryFace) does not show a rapid degradation as the noise rate of the closed set increases.
+Even on a dataset containing 20% closed-set noise, our method can still maintain good performance.